Strategy graphics

 Community Mental Health and Well-Being Strategy Guiding Principles

-#1 Influence Culture and Sustain an Environment that Values Well-Being
+#1 Influence Culture and Sustain an Environment that Values Mental Health and Well-Being

 To create sustainable, positive change in the mental health and well-being of all UCalgary community members, we must prioritize a holistic approach to creating and sustaining supportive environments.

-1. Implement evidence-based holistic frameworks that support the well-being of the campus community.
+1. Implement holistic frameworks that support the well-being of the UCalgary community and recognize multiple ways of being doing, knowing and connecting.

-3. Ensure mental health and well-being are embedded in institutional policies, processes and procedures.
+3. Embed mental health and well-being in institutional policies, processes and procedures.

-4. Develop and grow relationships with UCalgary researchers and institutes to forward post-secondary mental health and well-being as a research priority.
+4. Build relationships with researchers and institutes to advance post-secondary mental health and well-being as a research priority, translating knowledge and informing practice.

-5. Lead in the post-secondary mental health and well-being space at the local, provincial and national levels.
+5. Provide leadership and achieve excellence in the post-secondary mental health and well-being space at the local, provincial and national levels.

 • Continue to prioritize and implement the National Standard for Psychological Health and Safety in the Workplace and the National Standard for Mental Health and Well-Being for Post-Secondary Students.